rondemena/docker-home/imdone-help.md

 #HELP: Ignore files by adding `.imdoneignore` to the root of your project. id:0 +imdone-help
 - [imdone.io](https://imdone.io) implements this with the [ignore package](https://www.npmjs.com/package/ignore)

-#HELP: Use markdown in todo comments or in the description id:3 +imdone-help
+#HELP: Use markdown in todo comments or in the description id:3
 - **This is a description...**

 #HELP: Add tags to your comments like this `+mvp` id:5